CONNECT-Solution/CONNECT/Product/Production/Services/DirectCore/README.md

 [http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/](http://api.nhindirect.org/java/site/gateway/3.0.1/users-guide/)

 ###Configuring the SMTP Agent Cache
 CONNECT Direct caches all the SMTP agent settings during the server startup.
-The cache can be configured to refresh eveny 'n' milli seconds using the property "AgentSettingsCacheRefreshTime" which is defined in gateway.properties.
+The cache can be configured to refresh every 'n' milli seconds using the property "AgentSettingsCacheRefreshTime" which is defined in gateway.properties.
 The default value is 5 minutes.
 Whenever a Agent Setting Entity is changed/added/removed, the Direct Gateway will take 'AgentSettingsCacheRefreshTime' milli seconds to take effect.
-The cache refresh can be enabled or disabled using the proeprty AgentSettingsCacheRefreshActive, by default the cache refresh is enabled.
+The cache refresh can be enabled or disabled using the property AgentSettingsCacheRefreshActive, by default the cache refresh is enabled.
 Please note setting the AgentSettingsCacheRefreshTime very low may hamper the performance of the Direct Gateway.

     # Agent Settings Cache Refresh time in milli seconds, 60000=1 minute 300000=5 minutes
     AgentSettingsCacheRefreshTime=300000
     AgentSettingsCacheRefreshActive=true

 ###Configuring QOS settings
 CONNECT Direct Quality Of Service (QOS) enhancement supports tracking and monitoring of outgoing Direct messages.
 The outgoing Message monitoring and tracking can be configured throguh different properties defined in the gateway.properties.
-The Message monitoring and traacking can be enabled or disabled through the "MessageMonitoringEnabled" property and by default its enabled.
+The Message monitoring and tracking can be enabled or disabled through the "MessageMonitoringEnabled" property and by default its enabled.
 Currently Quality of Service (QOS) is not supported for SOAP/XDR based edge client systems and the property "MessageMonitoringEnabled" should be set to false in this case.

 The time limit before the Processed and Dispatched MDNs should be received from the Destination HISP can be configured through "ProcessedMessageReceiveTimeLimit" and "DispatchedMessageReceiveTimeLimit" properties.
 The default values are 1 hour and 24 hours respectively.
 The properties "OutboundFailedMessageRetryCount", "InboundFailedMessageRetryCount" and "NotifyOutboundSecurityFailureImmediate" are for future use and currently not used.